Ancient Egypt: Third Intermediate Period (1069–653 BC)

 Following the death of Ramesses XI in 1078 BC, Smendes assumed authority over the northern part of Egypt, ruling from the city of Tanis.
 The south was effectively controlled by the High Priests of Amun at Thebes, who recognized Smendes in name only.
 During this time, Libyans had been settling in the western delta, and chieftains of these settlers began increasing their autonomy.
 Libyan princes took control of the delta under Shoshenq I in 945 BC, founding the so-called Libyan or Bubastite dynasty that would rule for some 200 years.
 Shoshenq also gained control of southern Egypt by placing his family members in important priestly positions.
 Libyan control began to erode as a rival dynasty in the delta arose in Leontopolis, and Kushites threatened from the south.

 Around 727 BC the Kushite king Piye invaded northward, seizing control of Thebes and eventually the Delta, which established the 25th Dynasty.
 During the 25th Dynasty, Pharaoh Taharqa created an empire nearly as large as the New Kingdom's.
 Twenty-fifth Dynasty pharaohs built, or restored, temples and monuments throughout the Nile valley, including at Memphis, Karnak, Kawa, and Jebel Barkal.
 During this period, the Nile valley saw the first widespread construction of pyramids (many in modern Sudan) since the Middle Kingdom.

 Egypt's far-reaching prestige declined considerably toward the end of the Third Intermediate Period.
-Its foreign allies had fallen under the Assyrian sphere of influence, and by 700 BC war between the two states became inevitable.
+Its foreign allies had fallen into the Assyrian sphere of influence, and by 700 BC war between the two states became inevitable.
 Between 671 and 667 BC the Assyrians began the Assyrian conquest of Egypt.
-The reigns of both Taharqa and his successor, Tanutamun, were filled with constant conflict with the Assyrians, against whom Egypt enjoyed several victories.
+The reigns of both Taharqa and his successor, Tanutamun, were filled with frequent conflict with the Assyrians.
 Ultimately, the Assyrians pushed the Kushites back into Nubia, occupied Memphis, and sacked the temples of Thebes.